The 6 Script Coverage Components In Detail

 I’ll go ahead and re-paste the same script coverage above, but this time, I’ll make notes for you as I go:

 First up, the logo.
-You’ll notice this is the logo from my company, Screenplay Readers.
+You’ll notice this is the logo from my own script coverage service, Screenplay Readers.
 Not every company you work for will have a graphic or logo at the top of their coverage template, (some example script coverage templates can be found here) but they generally look nice and give the reader of the coverage something to stare at and/or drool on should the coverage itself not be that interesting to read.

 A heads-up: some companies you work for may provide you a coverage template, such as a Word document, but fail to include the graphic of the logo itself within the Word document, so make sure you’re not missing any graphics.